Income Shock Survival Simulator

 Things People Often Overlook

-One thing this is worth considering carefully is irregular expenses — annual bills, car repairs, or medical costs that do not show up every month but can derail a survival plan quickly.
+One thing this is may also matter is irregular expenses — annual bills, car repairs, or medical costs that do not show up every month but can derail a survival plan quickly.
 One approach is to estimate these yearly costs, divide by twelve, and add that figure to your monthly essentials.
 It gives a more honest picture of how long your savings would actually stretch.
 The goal is not to alarm you — it is simply to help you see your finances clearly, while there is still time to adapt.

 A worked example